-As a supplementary furnace, these models are connected in parallel to a conventional primary furnace system, using present ductwork to distribute woodheated air throughout the home.
+As a supplementary furnace, this model is connected in parallel to a conventional primary furnace system, using present ductwork to distribute wood-heated air throughout the home.
 As long as the heat produced by the supplementary furnace keeps the living area temperature above the setting on the primary furnace wall thermostat, the primary furnace should not burn any gas, oil or use any electricity beyond that required to run the primary distribution blower.
 Should the wood fire fail to provide sufficient heat, however, the primary furnace will begin operating as usual.